-On Friday in Paris, the autumn/winter 17 shows commented on fashion's insatiable desire for the new, from Maria Grazia Chiuri's second collection for Dior to Loewe's unpredictability.
+On Friday in Paris, the autumn/winter 17 shows — from Maria Grazia Chiuri's second collection for Dior to Loewe's unpredictability — commented on fashion's insatiable desire for the new.

 It was a game of tag in the dark: you never knew what was going to come at you.
-And in that sense, Loewe served as a total contrast to Yamamoto - a reflection of the speed and unpredictability of fashion now, much in the vein of a new-generation, Instagram-fuelled brand like Off-White, which showed the night before - and also to Chiuri's Dior, which aimed to simplify rather than mystify.
+And in that sense, Loewe served as a total contrast to Yamamoto — a reflection of the speed and unpredictability of fashion now, much in the vein of a new-generation, Instagram-fueled brand like Off-White, which showed the night before, and also to Chiuri's Dior, which aimed to simplify rather than mystify.
 Fashion's got room for it all.
-The future will tell what resonates stronger.
+The future will tell what resonates more strongly.

 Text Anders Christian Madsen